China blames religious extremists for station bombing

 "Any provocation by China will directly inflame the situation and further worsen the unrest," he said.

 Luo Fuyong, a spokesman for the Xinjiang government, rejected Raxit's accusations.
-"This is deliberate hostile rumour-mongering," Luo told Reuters by telephone.
+"This is deliberate hostile rumor-mongering," Luo told Reuters by telephone.

 Wednesday's attack was the latest in a spate of violence blamed by the government on Uighur militants.